Paul Rawlings shows you how to ensure you have the best gundogs on the beating line

 This will quickly ruin a dog’s pattern, and instead it will be taught inadvertently to “pull” with the result that ground will not be covered properly and game will be passed.
 Don’t allow your dog to pull downwind — bring it back to heel and only let it hunt when you can keep control.

 When introducing a new dog to the shoot I used to volunteer to blank-in any ditches or rough cover into the main beat.
-This reduced pent-up energy spoiling previous good behaviour and gave me a chance to make sure they were under full control before the main beating line pushed forward in earnest.
+This gave me a chance to make sure they were under full control before the main beating line pushed forward in earnest.

 Paul’s top tips for gundogs on the beating line